yamt/toywasm/libwasi_littlefs/README.md

 # Prerequisites

-Checkout littlefs source code in as "littlefs" in this directory.
+Checkout littlefs source code as "littlefs" in this directory.

 ```shell
 git clone https://github.com/littlefs-project/littlefs
 ```

-You can override the directory with the `TOYWASM_LITTLEFS_SOURCE_DIR` cmake variable.
+Or, you can override the location of littlefs source code with the `TOYWASM_LITTLEFS_SOURCE_DIR` cmake variable.

 # Build